othermedia/scaling-paginator/README.md

 `direction` property of the options object.
 The default orientation is horizontal.

+### `fitToViewport`

+If this is set to true, the paginator will fill the viewport rather than its container.
+By default it's set to false.

 ### `offsets`

 This option allows one to set `top`, `right`, `bottom` and `left` amounts that